 - 1. Conduct functional checks of twin-pump vacuum systems as described in this AWB and/or manufacturer's data during engine runs, and particularly when anticipating IFR operations. - 2.
-Manage twin engine aircraft vacuum pump retirement lives to ensure both pumps on the same aircraft do not come close to the end of their retirement or Time Before Overhaul (TBO) at approximately the same time. - 3.
-Perform periodic operation of the standby vacuum pump in single engined aircraft to ensure proper function of the stand-by system, including the manifold valve, particularly if anticipating IFR operations. - 4.
-Adhere to the applicable manufacturer's flight hour and calendar bench test, overhaul and retirement lives for vacuum pumps and manifold valves.
+Manage twin engine aircraft vacuum pump life limits to ensure both pumps on the same aircraft do not approach their life limit at the same time. - 3.
+Perform periodic operation of the standby vacuum pump in single engine aircraft to ensure proper function of the stand-by system, including the manifold valve, particularly if anticipating IFR operations. - 4.
+Adhere to the applicable manufacturer's flight hour and calendar bench test, overhaul and life limits for vacuum pumps and manifold valves. - 5.
+CASA also recommends that reference be made to FAA PS-ACE 23-08 which encourages replacement of vacuum driven attitude indicators with electrically powered attitude indicators to enhance small aircraft safety.
+This is due to the fact that vacuum systems have a high failure rate and these failures are difficult to recognise as the failures are insidious.
+The intent of this policy is to state that replacement of vacuum indicators is considered a minor change.
+Part 43 does not currently exist in CASA policy and all changes to install equipment is approved under Part 21.

-5. Useful links
+5. Useful Links